Silver Circle (law firms)

 The Silver Circle is a group of elite corporate law firms headquartered in London that has evolved significantly as the UK legal market has been affected by globalisation and mergers.
-The law firms generally described by The Lawyer magazine as comprising the Silver Circle were historically Ashurst, Herbert Smith, Macfarlanes, SJ Berwin and Travers Smith, but are currently limited to Macfarlanes, Travers Smith and Mishcon de Reya.
-Slaughter and May is also sometimes considered to be a member.
+The law firms generally described by The Lawyer magazine as comprising the Silver Circle were historically Ashurst, Herbert Smith, Macfarlanes, SJ Berwin and Travers Smith.

 Etymology

 The term 'Silver Circle' was coined by The Lawyer magazine in response to the term 'Magic Circle'.
 According to The Lawyer, the term 'Silver Circle' is intended to define a category of firms with a similar approach.

 The Lawyer's editor Catrin Griffiths' definition in 2005 read thus: "Silver circle firms are content to advise a premium UK client base rather than service global institutions.
-A lot of work is private equity-dominated […] it is sexy and it pays.
+A lot of work is private equity-dominated [...] it is sexy and it pays.
 By the way, there is something else that characterises these firms: a disdain for an overtly managerial approach and a horrified avoidance of big firm bureaucracy."

 History and evolution

 The Silver Circle in 2005

-As defined by The Lawyer in 2005, the Silver Circle initially comprised Ashurst, Herbert Smith (now Herbert Smith Freehills), Macfarlanes, SJ Berwin and Travers Smith.
-At the time, Berwin Leighton Paisner was listed as an ‘associate member’ of the Silver Circle.
+As defined by The Lawyer in 2005, the Silver Circle initially comprised Ashurst, Herbert Smith (now Herbert Smith Freehills Kramer), Macfarlanes, SJ Berwin and Travers Smith.
+At the time, Berwin Leighton Paisner was listed as an 'associate member' of the Silver Circle.
 According to The Lawyer it was "Not yet well enough established to merit full membership".

-According to The Lawyer, Lovells (now Hogan Lovells) and Norton Rose (now Norton Rose Fulbright), which had ambitions of expanding internationally, did not meet the criteria for the Silver Circle and were instead designated in an ‘internationalists’ bracket that also included DLA Piper, Clyde & Co, Simmons & Simmons and Denton Wilde Sapte.
+According to The Lawyer, Lovells (now Hogan Lovells) and Norton Rose (now Norton Rose Fulbright), which had ambitions of expanding internationally, did not meet the criteria for the Silver Circle and were instead designated in an 'internationalists' bracket that also included DLA Piper, Clyde & Co, Simmons & Simmons and Denton Wilde Sapte.